 |High School Diploma||33,176||9.4|

 In regards to the above information, I am not suggesting that formerly incarcerated individuals with master’s degrees will be making $65,000 or more a year.
-I am saying that based on those stats, I can see how an inmate with a high degree could lessen his chances of returning to prison.
-He would more likely work for a job he likes.
-He would more likely work for a job that benefits many people, thus feeling rewarded.
+I am saying that based on those stats, I can see how an inmate with a high degree could reduce his chances of returning to prison.
+He would more than likely find a job that he enjoys and benefits many people, thus feeling rewarded.
 This would give him the chance to earn the money needed to sustain the lifestyle he desires.